-Safety and radiation protection of the Ispra JRC facilities, including the safe management of spent fuel and radioactive waste, are regulated by the Italian legislation according to agreement between the Commission and the Government of the Republic of Italy, dated July 22, 1959, transposed into the Italian legislation with Law No. 906 of August 1, 1960.
+Safety and radiation protection of the Ispra JRC facilities, including the safe management of spent fuel and radioactive waste, are regulated by the Italian legislation according to agreement between the European Commission and the Government of the Republic of Italy, dated July 22, 1959, transposed into the Italian legislation with Law No. 906 of August 1, 1960.

-In the JRC spent fuel coming from past research activities is currently stored in the spent fuel pool of ESSOR research reactor and in dry-well pits, in the form of fuel fragments contained in sealed pots, located in the waste management area of the site.
+The JRC spent fuel coming from past research activities is currently stored in the spent fuel pool of ESSOR research reactor and in dry-well pits, in the form of fuel fragments contained in sealed pots, located in the waste management area of the site.

-The spent fuel located in the dry-well pits will be removed and transferred for dry storage in a refurbished hot cell of the ESSOR research reactor.
-The commissioning of this transfer operation is currently in progress (Figure 3).
-The spent fuel pots will be stored in a carousel located inside the ESSOR hot cell.
+The spent fuel located in the dry-well pits has been removed in 2019 (Figure 3) and transferred for dry storage in a refurbished hot cell of the ESSOR research reactor named TSA.
 It is envisaged that also the fuel currently present in the pool will be transferred into the hot cell.